st-mad/mint-slow-rollings/readme.md

 #### Slash commands:
 ```
 /show variable_name : plots the tree pair associated with the variable_name
+/print variable_name : Writes the antichains to the log.
+/help : Displays the available commands.
+/clear : Clears the drawns tree pairs
+/var : Shows the currently available variables.
 ```

 #### Inline commands:

 We allow definition of group elements using explicit antichains and from dfs bitstrings, using inline commands.